johnjacobkenny/johnjacobkenny/README.md

 ### Hi there 👋

+🔭 I’m currently working on building an electric vehicle

+🌱 I’m currently learning Kotlin and Android

+👯 I’m looking to collaborate on anything tech and happiness related

+📫 How to reach me: [twitter](https://twitter.com/johnjacobkenny)

 <!--
 **johnjacobkenny/johnjacobkenny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.